 In the meantime, you need to check out this paleo cauliflower fried rice!
-I pulled out all the stops to reformulate and rephotograph this classic recipe for you guys (yep, I posted the original recipe almost 2 years ago), and it’s better than ever.
+I pulled out all the stops to reformulate and rephotograph this classic recipe for you!

-Oh, and if you’re looking for another fabulous recipe for paleo cauliflower fried rice, come check out my friend Jessica’s.
+Oh, and if you’re looking for another fabulous recipe for paleo cauliflower fried rice, check out Real Food with Jessica.
 She is notorious for having absolutely fabulous Whole30 content!

 - 1 tablespoon ghee or coconut oil, split in two